-Any harassment or bullying will be classed as gross misconduct, for which employees may be summarily dismissed.
-All employees will be informed of this policy at induction and through communication and awareness programmes.
+Any harassment or bullying will be classed as gross misconduct, for which employees or volunteers may be summarily dismissed from their roles.
+All employees and volunteers will be informed of this policy at induction and through communication and awareness programmes.
 It will be stressed that all complaints of harassment will be treated seriously.